BeeZeeBeeZeeBee/testrepo/README.md

 # testrepo

-# This is a test repositor for the IBM Professional Certificate in Data Science
+# This is a test repository for the IBM Professional Certificate in Data Science